rust-aarhus/meetups/meetups/2025/2025-04-24-talk-night/program.md

 [INFORMATION ABOUT THE SPEAKER]

-## Packing My Bits: A Brief Journey in Memory-Efficient Float Storage by Jakob Jens Kumke
+## Packing My Bits: A Brief Journey in Memory-Efficient Float Storage

 By Jakob Jens Kumke